wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Primarily reading today.
 Go in Action: Chapter 5; _the nature of types_. `primitive` and `reference` types are generally passed to methods via `value` receivers _not_ via `pointer receivers`.
 Considering the buildingblocks of a `struct` can warrant `pointer` receivers...
 More to follow

 **Thoughts:**

+---

+## Day 31, November 2, 2019

+**Today's Progress:** Go in Action, Ch 5, through to Method Sets.
+Choosing a receiver type depends on the complexity of the `struct` being passed in.

+- primitive type stucts => value receiever
+- nonprimitives => pointer reciever

+An `interface` is a type which declares behaviour...
+Like a way to generalise functionality.
+Interfaces are data structures with two fields:

+1. a pointer to an `iTable` (contains type info of the stored value)
+2. a pointer to the actual stored value

+Spent time experimenting with the `net` and `net/http` packages.

+**Thoughts:** While generally familiar with HTTP, and knowing that Go's implementation is highly effective, it still felt like a lot of code to think through.
+I suppose this is inherent to the learning process; a cycle between confusion and comprehension.
+Will come back to this tomorrow.